 Pyramid Principle Structure

 The concept even goes beyond just talking to executives.
-It’s applicable anytime you are trying to convey a persuasive argument.
-No matter the medium of your presentation – whether a client-facing slide deck, an internal meeting, or a marketing pitch – structuring your thoughts with the Pyramid Principle will help you get your point across clearly and effectively, while staying MECE (mutually exclusive, collectively exhaustive).
+It’s applicable anytime you are trying to convey a persuasive argument or ask someone to do something.
+No matter the medium of your presentation – whether a client-facing slide deck, an internal meeting, or an email – structuring your thoughts with the Pyramid Principle will help you get your point across clearly and effectively, while staying MECE (mutually exclusive, collectively exhaustive).

 The Pyramid Principle starts with the end in mind.
-Give your conclusion or answer first, follow it up with your main arguments, and then follow those with data that supports each one.
+Give your conclusion or answer first (Assertion), follow it up with your main points (Arguments), including the data in each Argument chapter that best supports each one.

 Pyramid Principle Key Concepts

-- Give main supporting arguments as opposed than details
+- Give main supporting Arguments as opposed to details

-- Back up supporting arguments with data points
+- Back up supporting Arguments with curated Data points

 Pyramid Principle Conclusion

 Try it!
-During your next presentation (internal or external), present your findings and overarching recommendation in the Pyramid Principle structure.
-You’ll be giving your audience what they need in the way that they need it to say yes or no to moving forward.
+During your next presentation (internal or external), present your findings and overarching recommendation first, utilizing The Pyramid Principle structure.
+You’ll be giving your audience clarity upfront and help drive the conversation forward to gain buy-in and motivate action.

 Pyramid Principle Training for Teams